Mido-Hyuga/Mido-Hyuga/README.md

 - 👯 I’m looking to collaborate on exciting projects with other developers.
 - 💬 Feel free to explore my repositories and ask me anything about them.

+#### Education:

+- 🎓 Diploma of Technology in Informatik Engineering "DUT".
+- 🎓 Bachelor's Degree in Mathematics and Computer Science "lf:SMI".

 #

 ### ⚡ Support